Vibe coding in 2026: build real apps without writing code

 When Wix acquired Base44 for $80M just six months post-launch, it validated what the platform’s 250K+ users already knew: sometimes the best solution is the one that handles everything for you.

 Base44’s unique value is its integrated approach.
-While other tools require you to set up Supabase for databases and Auth0 for authentication, Base44 includes everything built-in.
-A YouTuber with zero technical background used Base44 to build a course management platform — complete with user accounts, payment processing, and video hosting — without touching a single external service.
+While other tools require you to set up Supabase for databases and Auth0 for authentication, Base44 includes everything built in.
+A YouTuber with zero technical background used Base44 to build a course management platform, complete with user accounts, payment processing, and video hosting, without touching a single external service.

 Replit: The Learning Playground

 Where Replit excels is education and collaboration.
-If you’re building something with a team, or you want to understand how your AI-generated app actually works, Replit provides visibility and control other tools hide.
+If you are building something with a team, or you want to understand how your AI-generated app actually works, Replit provides visibility and control other tools hide.
 A newsletter creator used Replit to build a subscriber management tool, then gradually learned to modify the AI-generated code to add custom features.

 The downside is complexity.
 Replit assumes you eventually want to peek under the hood, which makes it more intimidating for creators who just want working software.
 If your goal is pure vibe coding without any technical learning, other tools offer smoother experiences.